Dre Campbell Farm

 You can also combine soap and water for a simple home remedy to stop insects from eating plant leaves.
 Soapy water works against a wide range of insect pests.

-Mix 5 tablespoons of organic liquid soap with a gallon of water to make a plant-friendly bug spray for indoor and outdoor plants.
-This solution will kill most bugs.
+Mix five tablespoons of organic liquid soap with a gallon of water.
+This creates a bug spray that is safe for indoor and outdoor plants.

 5. Neem Oil